Lough Key Triathlon 2019 – Race Briefing

 Enter through the main Lough Key entrance on the N4 (situated ~4km from Boyle and ~10km from Carrick-on-Shannon).

 Once you enter the park follow the road as far as the automatically-controlled barriers.
 Once through the barriers turn right and there are 3 large car parks on the right.
 Marshals will be on hand to welcome you and guide you to a parking place.

 The timing chip which you receive at registration must be worn on your ankle.
 Please ensure that it is securely fastened on your ankle.
 A marshal will collect it from you at the finish line.
 Timing is provided by CoreTiming and the results will be available via their website shortly after the race.

 Race numbers will be provided to be worn.
 Race belts are advised and athletes must ensure that their numbers are fully visible at all times on the bike and the run.
 It is not allowed to alter or fold your race number in any fashion.
-You will also receive a number for your helmet and your bike seat post which must be attached prior to entering transition.
+You will also receive a number for your helmet which must be attached prior to entering transition.